Roboticsotago/robotics_repo/Documentation/Arduino/memory-and-EEPROM.md

 (Hmm, only `EEPROM.length()` doesn't seem to be available in the Arduino version I'm testing on.
 Apparently this got dropped when the EEPROM library was updated, and was later re-introduced.)

+You can also use the precompiler constant `E2END` to find out the last available address on the EEPROM for the selected chip.
+This value is determined an compile-time rather than run-time, and relies on choosing the correct board type in the Arduino IDE.
+The size of the EEPROM would be `E2END+1`.

 The Arduino API provides these low-level functions for reading/writing EEPROM data one byte at a time.
 The address values are byte-level.